College Writing Program

-Although the college does not offer students the opportunity to major in WRD, our department is the main contributing department to the Interdisciplinary Writing (IW) minor.
-Students can get information about the IW minor and receive signatures for declaring, graduation, and potential study abroad course equivalents by meeting with the WRD Chair.
+Our program is the main contributor of courses to the Interdisciplinary Writing (IW) minor.
+Students can get information about the IW minor and receive signatures for declaring, graduation, and potential study abroad course equivalents by meeting with the Writing Programs Director.

 Click here for courses in the Interdisciplinary Writing Minor.